HenrydeB/Rustqlite/README.md

 Note that an ID field MUST be the first field that gets added, otherwise and ID column will be added for you.
 Subsequent ID columns must be IDs that reference a separate table.

 #### DataTypes
 Possible data types you can pass in are `int`, `varchar`, and `bit`.
 Here, `int` can take any valid non-floating point number, `varchar` accepts a string of characters surrounded by `' '` single quotes, and a bit will accept the values `true` or `false`.
 You may wonder, why should `bit` accept written true or false instead of `1` or `0`?
-The `bit` datatype was written as such to mimic SQL server's syntax, though the implementation on the back end is used as true or false, so in an effort to make it more clear to everyone involved, we allow it to accept `true` or `false`.
+The `bit` datatype was written as such to mimic SQL server's syntax, though the implementation on the back end is used as true or false.
+For the sake of simplicity in this project, I thought using `true` and `false` for this would work as a way to differenciate between this datatype and `int`, seeing as when we save to `database.rdb` it will be encoded the same way anyway.

 ### DROP TABLE
 If you would like to drop a table you have already created, then the command is simply